perisdr/HOL-DeployingCloudServices/HOL.md

 In this hands-on lab, you will learn how to:

-- Use the Windows Azure Management Portal to create storage accounts and hosted service components
+- Use the Windows Azure Management Portal to create a storage accounts and a cloud service
 - Deploy service component packages using the Windows Azure Management Portal user interface
 - Change configuration settings for a deployed application
 - Test deployments in a separate staging environment before deployment to final production
 - Use Windows PowerShell to deploy, upgrade, and configure Windows Azure services programmatically
-- Use the Windows Azure Tools for service deployment from Visual Studio
+- Use the Windows Azure Tools for publishing from Visual Studio
 - Secure your Windows Azure application with SSL

 <a name="Prerequisites" />